moff4/Puncher/README.md

 addr = stack.pop()
 jump to addr if (unsigned)1st < (unsigned)2nd

+#### 25. alloc
+Allocate memory at the end of code
+Fill it by zero by default

 #### Types of input and output data
 0) unsigned int (dec)